-In Nigeria, the enrolment numbers into the various plans of the former National Health Insurance Scheme (now National Health Insurance Authority) is reported as follows:
+In Nigeria, the enrolment numbers into the various plans of the former National Health Insurance Scheme (now National Health Insurance Authority) and various private health insurance schemes across the Federation is reported as follows in the NHIS Strategic Plan:

 "Currently, only about 4.2% of Nigerians are covered under the social health insurance.
 However, by virtue of expansion of state-supported health insurance schemes, this rate is projected to reach 8.8% by 2021 and 70% by 2030.
 Coverage growth of different population groups differ; the vulnerable and non-vulnerable groups' coverage are expected to begin at 5% in 2021 and increase to 70% by 2030 while the non-vulnerable informal group has a slower coverage rate and reaches only 59% by 2030.
 The public sector and their dependents have coverage rate set at 68% by 2021 and is expected to increase rapidly to cover the whole public sector by 2025.
 With only 3% coverage rate by 2021, the private sector and their dependents have the lowest start-up coverage rate, however, their coverage is expected to grow rapidly to 80% by 2030".
 10